cijujoseph/activiti-examples/activiti-alexa-demo/activiti-alexa-service/README.md

 This project contains the Lambda function required for Alexa to interact with Activiti.
 You will need to change the activiti-alexa-service.js to match your environment.
 I will not go into the basics of Alexa Skills & Lambda use in this readme. https://github.com/alexa/skill-sample-nodejs-howto is a great resource that can help you build and configure Alexa Skills.

+Important - Your Echo device and Alexa skills must be configured using the same account

 ## Demo specific configuration - Alexa Skills

 * Intent Schema Configuration - Use the following intent schema.
 In the below intent, you could also use AMAZON.Person instead of CUSTOM_NAME_LIST